washingtonpost/docker-mongodb/README.md

 ```

 On each server there will be a shell alias called ``mongo`` which contains the parameters to connect to the database as the ``admin`` user.
 You can type ``alias mongo`` to see those command options in case you want to make a local alias for convenience.

+## How do I change the backup frequency and retention?
+Mongodb backups are implemented as ELB snapshots of the data volume.
+ELB snapshots are taken every 10 minutes and kept for 6 hours.
+After 6 hours, hourly snapshots are kept for 24 hours and daily snapshots are kept for 7 days.
+You can change these values with the following environment variables

+* MONGODB_MINUTELY_SNAPSHOTS=360 - minutes to keep sub-hourly snapshots.
+Default is 360 minutes.
+* MONGODB_HOURLY_SNAPSHOTS=24 - hours to keep the hourly snapshots.
+Defaults to 24 hours.
+* MONGODB_DAILY_SNAPSHOTS=7 - days to keep daily snapshots.
+Defaults to 7 days.
+* MONGODB_SNAPSHOT_FREQUENCY=10 - minutes between snapshots.
+Default is 10 minutes.
+Valid values are 5, 10, 15, or 20 minutes.

 ## How do I do a subtree merge for sharing config files?
 A subtree merge is an alternative to a Git submodules for copying the contents of one Github repo into another.
 It is easier to use once it is setup and does not require any special commands (unlike submodules) for others using your repo.